-- 1.3.1 Info and Relationships (level A)
+- 2.1.1 Keyboard (level A)

-- 4.1.1 Parsing (level A)
+- 2.4.6 Headings and Labels (level AA)

 - 4.1.2 Name, Role, Value (level A)

-- 4.1.3 Status Messages (level AA)

-Blind screen reader users can be prevented or will experience increased difficulty in searching for a specific standard or guide or resource.
+Users with various levels of dexterity who rely on keyboard input cannot reach any of the checkboxes to filter and/sort results.
+Similarly, blind screen reader users can be prevented or will experience increased difficulty in searching for a specific standard or quide or resource.